cyber-dojo/differ/README.md

 ./demo.sh
 ```

-Creates two docker images; a diff-client and a diff-server (both using sinatra).
+Creates two docker images; a diff-client and a diff-server (both using sinatra),
+and creates a container from each image.
-The diff-client sends two sets of files (in a json body) to the diff-server and the diff-server
+The diff-client container sends two sets of files (in a json body) to the
-returns their processed diff.
-The diff-client runs on port 4568 and the diff-server
+diff-server-container which returns their processed diff.
+The diff-client runs
-on port 4567.
-If the diff-client's IP address is 192.168.99.100 then put
+on port 4568 and the diff-server on port 4567.
+If the diff-client's IP address
-192.168.99.100:4568 into your browser to see the processed diff.
+is 192.168.99.100 then put 192.168.99.100:4568 into your browser to see the
+processed diff.

 ```
 ./pipe_build_up_test.sh